CuriouslyCory/memai-sdk/README.md

 - **`createNote(options)`**: Directly creates a new note with specified content and organization options.
 - **`deleteNote(id)`**: Deletes a note by its ID.

 For detailed information on parameters, return types, and specific error handling for each method, please refer to the TSDoc comments within the SDK code.
-Full API documentation generated from TSDoc will be available at [TODO: Link to documentation site from Task 11].
+Full API documentation generated from TSDoc will be available at [https://memai-sdk.curiouslycory.com](https://memai-sdk.curiouslycory.com).

 ## Error Handling